-A dishonest stockbroker or other type of financial advisor can manipulate their client’s affairs so that the client’s money is paid to the dishonest advisor who thereafter spends or absconds with the money rather than investing it appropriately on behalf of their client.
+A dishonest stockbroker or other types of financial advisor can manipulate their client’s affairs so that the client’s money is paid to the dishonest advisor who thereafter spends or absconds with the money rather than investing it appropriately on behalf of their client.
 In these cases, suing the dishonest advisor is one option but may not result in the recovery of the lost money because the advisor has no assets or has left the country.
 However, in many cases recoveries can be made because the dishonest advisor was employed by, or sold investment products on behalf of, reputable financial products firms who have some responsibility and therefore legal liability for a dishonest advisor’s actions.

-Frauds by Family Members
+Fraud Committed by Family Members

 Elderly or disabled people who give others (often family members) control of their financial affairs, through for example powers of attorney or joint ownership of bank accounts, can be victimized by those in whom they have placed that control.
 If you have been defrauded by a family member, we can assist in the recovery of your money.